StuChapman/IFD-MS-Project-Online-Learning/README.md

 I would like to thank the following people for thier support and input:

-1. My mentor, [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his knowledge and clear direction (it was he who made it very clear that a detailed set of mockups were vital - this is knowledge I will keep with me for the rest of my career!)
+1. As always, my mentor, [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) who teaches me the details that stay with me, like - never work on your code on the morning of a live demo!!!
 2. My 3 daughters; Elena(14), Thalia(12) and Maia(11), for being my 'guinea pigs' for live testing.
 They scored 8/10 as a team!
 3. My friends [Scott](https://www.facebook.com/scott.mckellar.399) and [Magoo](https://www.facebook.com/carlos.fandango.56232), who I consulted before I started the FSD course, and gave me the confidence to go for it!